askomics/flaskomics/docs/tutorial.md

 - Edit: Edit the query with the query builder
 - SPARQL: edit the query with a SPARQL editor for advanced users

+!!!
+Hands-on
+    1. Download the results file on your computer using *Download* button

+# Conclusion

+In this tutorial we have seen how to use AskOmics Interactive Tool to Build a complex SPARQL query to interrogate 4 different datasets and answer a biological question.